 The second mission, Bad Medicine, has to do with a hospital being hacked and injected with ransomware by the Russian Bratva.
 Jordi Chin from the original game reprises his role as a crazy psychopath, albeit one who’s now on your side.
 Jordi will help you through the mission by sniping different people and objects to aid in completing the mission.
 You’ll do some platforming to the bottom of a huge server as well as perform a big assault on a yacht.
 It’s nothing too different from anything you’ve done before in this game besides the unique setting.

 The third mission, Caustic Progress, is about nanotechnology being tested on a group of homeless people.
 This one brings back rival hacker, Lenni.
-This one is easily the shortest as your finish a puzzle co-operatively with Lenni to get into a research lab.
+This one is easily the shortest as you finish a puzzle co-operatively with Lenni to get into a research lab.
 It’s a simple stealth mission that’s over before you know it.

-It’s really cool to see Ubisoft tackle interesting issues like they have in this DLC pack instead of just creating the stories based around the same old stuff.
+It’s really cool to see Ubisoft tackle interesting issues like they have in this DLC pack instead of just creating the stories based on the same old stuff.
 I think that’s the part I enjoy most about Watch Dogs 2 in general.
 The co-op mission, Off The Hook, is the same old online offering that we’ve seen before.

 One of the things I like most about Human Conditions is the relationships that Marcus shares with Wrench and Josh.
 I love listening to Wrench and Marcus go back and forth about anything and everything.
 Those two seem like they’ve been friends forever.
 Josh finally confirmed that he has Asperger Syndrome and he embraces it instead of feeling hindered by it.
 I like the diversity that we continue to see in Ubisoft games rather than the cookie-cutter characters we’re used to seeing in many games.

 There’s a new type of enemy that was also introduced in this DLC called, The Jammer.
 He does what the name implies and jams your hacking attempts and your attempts on anyone else within his range.
-I had no problem with these guys and usually called the cops to come take them away.
+I had no problem with these guys and usually called the cops to come to take them away.
 It was a nice change of pace from the normal enemies you encounter and I wish they’d add more diverse enemies in the eventual Watch Dogs 3.